-A craniotomy is a procedure to excise or resect brain tumors.
+A craniotomy is a procedure to excise or resect brain tumours.
 Specialized tools are used to remove the section of bone called the bone flap.
 The bone flap is temporarily removed and then the expert neurosurgeons remove the tumours.
-Once the tumor is removed, the neurosurgeons then replace the removed part of the skull bone.
+Once the tumour is removed, the neurosurgeons then replace the removed part of the skull bone.

 In this procedure, the Neurosurgeons use a surgical tool with a lighted scope and camera at the end of it.
 It is inserted into the skull through a small incision (cut).